 You may have questions about your financial arrangements.
-If so, please call our patient financial services office at 301-552-8093.
+If so, please call our patient financial services office at 443-481-1401.

 3. Enlist a caregiver: People with caregivers often do better after surgery, and feel more comfortable as they recuperate.
 Choosing the right caregiver is important for your recovery.
 You'll want to choose friends and family members who can offer support, motivation and assistance at various points in your recovery - during your hospital stay, driving you home when you're discharged or helping you while recovering at home.
-You'll need a responsible adult to drive you home when you're discharged and stay with you for at least 24 hours after your surgery.
+If you do not have someone to drive you home or stay with you for 24 hours after surgery contact your surgeon's office so they can assist you.